Barkarby station: History

 In 2016, a new station was constructed approximately 250 meters north of the old site, with temporary facilities in place during construction.
-As of 2024, Barkarby features a single operational central platform, with two additional tracks only used for passing freight and long-distance trains, with platforms for longer-distance regional trains are under construction.
+As of 2026, Barkarby features a single operational central platform, with two additional tracks only used for passing freight and long-distance trains, with platforms for longer-distance regional trains are under construction.
 Previous plans existed to rename the station to Stockholm West and later to Järfälla Station, but were dropped by 2018.
 The station serves 4,900 boarding passengers per day, as of 2022.

 Station upgrades

 Barkarby station is currently undergoing upgrades as part of the large-scale Barkarbystaden development project.
-By 2026, new platforms for regional and long-distance trains will be completed.
+By 2027, new platforms for regional and long-distance trains will be completed.
 The station will also feature a new northern entrance on new Veddesta bridge and the newly built Barkarbystaden area, and a new bus station.
+The Veddesta Bridge exit has opened, but the regional trains will open in 2027.

 The expansion includes increasing the number of tracks from two to four on the Tomteboda-Kallhäll section of the Mälaren line, which separates commuter rail traffic from regional and long-distance trains.
 Barkarby station will serve as a transport interchange, integrating commuter trains, regional trains, long-distance trains, and the Stockholm metro system, and buses.